 Potential fines of common road signs

 It’s estimated that one in six Americans get a traffic ticket every single year, meaning that even those who are well-educated in traffic laws and road signs can miss or disregard a sign every now and again.
 And while driving errors are a nationwide issue, there are some states that host more traffic violations than others.
-The National Motorists Association discovered that Florida, Georgia, Nevada and Texas were the most likely states to give out traffic tickets.
+A 2019 study conducted by Yonkers Honda dealership in New York found that California, Florida and New York are among the top states handing out the most speeding tickets.

 The average fine will cost you around $150, but that number can skyrocket depending on your state, the law that was broken and the degree of reckless behavior shown while breaking the law.
 For example, the bigger the difference between the speed limit and your actual speed, the bigger your fine will be if you get pulled over.
 Below is the average amount you can expect to pay depending on the offense: